vmware-tanzu/application-accelerator-samples/where-for-dinner/spaces-beta1-deployment/README.md

 - Secret resources containing backing service credential/connection info
 - Routing resources for Spring Cloud Gateway and Kubernetes Gateway APIs

-Deploy all the application’s resources by running the following command from the root of the northstar-space-demo directory.
+Deploy all the application’s resources by running the following command from the root of the `where-for-dinner/spaces-beta1-deployment` directory.

 ```
 kubectl apply -f . --recursive --validate=false